Reviewed

 > The music is quite good, albeit repetitive.
 You'll hear orchestral

-hymns which sound the battle cry and vary depending on who's turn it is.
+hymns which sound the battle cry and vary depending on whose turn it is.

 > The sound effects are decent.
 You'll mostly hear various cues,